Andrew Boyce: Grimsby Town

 On 21 June 2016, Boyce signed a two-year contract with newly promoted League Two side Grimsby Town on a free transfer.
 He scored his first goal for Grimsby in a 2–1 loss at Wycombe Wanderers on 13 August 2016.

 Eastleigh

 On 17 July 2017, Boyce signed for National League side Eastleigh on a free transfer.

 Boyce was released at the end of the 2021–22 season, he had made 196 appearances in the League during his time on the south coast.

 Return to Scunthorpe

 Boyce re-signed for Scunthorpe United on 8 June 2022, following the club's relegation from the Football League.
+On 8 May 2026, the club announced the player would be leaving in the summer when his contract expired.

+Return to Worksop

+On 19 June 2026, Boyce signed for National League North side Worksop Town, who he had previously spent time at on loan.